sunnyfloyd/master-notes/python/design-patterns.md

 - Use the pattern when you want to reuse several existing subclasses that lack some common functionality that can’t be added to the superclass.

 - This approach is very similar to the **Decorator pattern**.
-However, decorator enahnces an object without changing its interface.
-In additiona, decorator supports recursive composition, which isn’t possible when you use Adapter.
+However, decorator enhances an object without changing its interface.
+In addition, decorator supports recursive composition, which isn’t possible when you use Adapter.

 - There are two main possibilities to create an adapter class: **using inheritance** or **using object composition**: